apprunjs/apprun-starter/pages/index.md

-[AppRun-Site](https://github.com/yysun/apprun-site) is a command-line tool for building modern web applications with [AppRun](https://github.com/yysun/apprun).
-It consists of three features:
+This site is built with [AppRun-Site](https://github.com/yysun/apprun-site), a command-line tool for building modern web applications with [AppRun](https://github.com/yysun/apprun).

-* A build command compiles your code to ES Modules with [esbuild](https://esbuild.github.io/) and creates a static web site.
-* A development server that supports your code run as Single Page Applications (SPA) and supports Server-Side Rendering (SSR).
-* A command to pre-render your SPA and SSR pages to static HTML files.

-This site is built with apprun-site.
 It has the following structure:

 ```
 /api